Cotton production in Azerbaijan: Early history

 Cotton growing areas have generally been the Mil-Mugan and Shirvan plains, and Salyan-Mugan, Mil-Karabakh, Shirvan and Ganja-Qazakh in the central region.
 The high rate of cotton production in Azerbaijan can be observed in Beylagan, Zardab, Sabirabad, Saatli, and Barda regions.
 As new technologies advance together with the favorable climate and soil in Azerbaijan, the country currently has the capacity to reach the high levels previously experienced in the country.

 New varieties of cotton such as the sorts from Mazandaran, Yerevan, Egypt and America were introduced in the 19th century.
-In the early 19th century, the country had 100000 ha under cotton which produced about 65,000 tonnes.
+In the early 19th century, the country had 100000 ha under cotton, which produced about 65,000 tonnes.
 In the 19th century, travelers had noted that cotton as a summer crop, locally known as ṣayfī, was sown around April and harvested in dryer regions of Azerbaijan in October.
-Cotton grown was of the coarse short-staple variety.
+The cotton grown was of the coarse short-staple variety.
 However, it was also noted that in view of high costs of transport, unacceptable cleaning processes and unreliable packing standards have resulted in decline of its demand in the markets of Europe.
 Subsequent to the collapse of American cotton exports in the 1860s, Azerbaijan became a large-scale cotton producer, often planted instead of food crops.
-Though farmers showed resistance to the policies of forced cultivation, it continued nonetheless, with increases through the Russian Revolution.
-In the late 19th century, Russia tried to establish a supply of cotton by stimulating Azerbaijan cotton production through the gratuitous distribution of cotton-seed but the climate proved to be less hospitable here than elsewhere.
+Though farmers showed resistance to the policies of forced cultivation, it continued, nonetheless, with increases through the Russian Revolution.
+In the late 19th century, Russia tried to establish a supply of cotton by stimulating Azerbaijan cotton production through the gratuitous distribution of cotton-seed, but the climate proved to be less hospitable here than elsewhere.